ruslanlap/PowerToysRun-RandomGen/README.md

 3. **Restart PowerToys**
 4. Press `Alt+Space` to open PowerToys Run
 5. Type `rd` followed by what you want to generate (e.g., `rd password`)
+6. Best practice: Press the Space button to regenerate a new value.

 ## 🔍 Usage